Our Work

 Topics of sustained focus include:

-• Community Engagement and Placemaking
+• Placemaking Strategies

 • Technology, Data and other systems underpinning connected communities